EGA-archive/beacon2-ri-tools-v2/README.md

-# Beacon 2 RI tools v2.0
+# Beacon Data Tools

-This repository contains the new Beacon ri tools v2.0, a software created with the main goal of generating BFF data from .csv or .vcf (and probably more types of datafiles in the future).
+This repository contains the new Beacon Data Tools, a software created with the main goal of generating BFF data from .csv or .vcf (and probably more types of datafiles in the future).
 This is based on the first beacon ri tools, a previous and different version that you can find here: [Beacon ri tools v1](https://github.com/EGA-archive/beacon2-ri-tools).
 The new features for beacon v2.0 are:

 * Code Language is written in [Python 3.11](https://www.python.org/downloads/release/python-3110/)
 * The output gain is schemas that suit the very last version of [Beacon v2](https://github.com/ga4gh-beacon/beacon-v2) specifications, and ready to be deployed in a beacon v2 API compliant.